Anna Arnold Hedgeman: Political career

 Hedgeman became a consultant on racial problems for New York City's Department of Welfare during the Great Depression, during which time it was called the Emergency Relief Bureau.
 In this role she investigated major racial issues, including the continuation of underground slavery through the Bronx Slave Markets, as well as studying the living conditions of minorities and encouraging civil service appointments for these under-represented citizens.

-In 1957, Anna Arnold Hedgeman became the first woman to serve on the cabinet of a New York City mayor, serving for one term under Robert F. Wagner, Jr. Following an acclaimed swearing in at city hall, it appeared that the mayor had no intention of employing Hedgeman to any position.
+In 1954, Hedgeman became the first woman to serve on the cabinet of a New York City mayor, serving for one term under Robert F. Wagner, Jr. Following an acclaimed swearing in at city hall, it appeared that the mayor had no intention of employing Hedgeman to any position.
 She responded by assembling allies throughout the African-American press, in order to put Wagner's potential reneging under the public eye.
 This was a great success, and Hedgeman received her spot on the cabinet, although she was put in a basement office.
 In this role, she served as an intermediary between Harlem and city hall.
 She also attended events for the mayor as his stand in when he could not make an appearance.

 In 1960, Hedgeman planned to run for United States Congress.
 She also had an unsuccessful race for City Council President in New York City.